Aldwych farce: Revivals and broadcasts

 Of the twelve Aldwych farces, Rookery Nook has been regularly revived.
 It is a staple of repertory companies from Dundee to Wolverhampton, Colchester and Oxford, and has been revived in four productions in the West End.
 Plunder has had several revivals: at the Bristol Old Vic in 1973, at the National Theatre in 1976, and at the Savoy Theatre in 1994.
 A Cuckoo in the Nest was revived by the English Stage Company at the Royal Court in 1964.
 As at 2013, the only other of the twelve to have been revived in the West End is Thark, in 1965 and 1989.

 The BBC has televised productions of several of the farces.
 In the 1950s, Brian Rix's Whitehall company broadcast a series of performances.
 In 1970, BBC presented adaptations of six of the Aldwych series (and another Travers farce, She Follows Me About) with Arthur Lowe and Richard Briers in the Walls and Lynn roles.

+Architectural style

+In 1939 the artist and author Osbert Lancaster published Homes Sweet Homes, which consisted of drawings and descriptions of the interiors of buildings over the centuries.
+He coined terms for several styles, including "Aldwych Farcical", and showed in his illustration an example of a typical interior of the period, reminiscent of the stage sets for several of the Aldwych farces:

+The Oxford English Dictionary defines the term as "Of or relating to an Aldwych farce ... designating a type of architecture or interior design resembling the upper-middle-class domestic setting of this genre".